After my grandfather passed away, I drove with George to a park by the ocean.

 I walked out into the ocean where the rocks jut out to form a barrier

-Smelled the ocean as if for the first time, not as the smell of the ocean but as itself.
+Smelled the ocean as itself, as if for the first time

 I saw the movement of foam on the rocks, harsh and writhing in all directions,